Introduction to Total Productive Maintenance (TPM)

 7. Improved OEE Score

-TPM boosts Overall Equipment Effectiveness by minimizing downtime, speeding up changeovers, and reducing defects.
+TPM boosts Overall Equipment Effectiveness (OEE) by minimizing downtime, speeding up changeovers, and reducing defects.
 With operators and maintenance teams working together, equipment runs more reliably, producing more high-quality output in less time.

 How a CMMS Enables a Total Productive Maintenance Strategy